 Table of Contents

-Ingredient notes
+Ingredient Notes

 - Squash: The butternut squash is roasted and caramelized before being added to the salad.
 Purchase pre-diced butternut squash or chop it up yourself.
 You can also sub in sweet potato if desired.

 - Kale: Be sure to remove the tough stems before chopping the kale up finely into small bite-sized pieces.
 We don’t want large pieces of kale throughout the salad.
+You can also use baby kale.

 - Dried cranberries: For a pop of sweetness.
 Look for dried cranberries that are naturally sweetened with no added sugar for a healthier option.

-- Feta Cheese: Adds a slight saltiness to the salad to compliment the sweet and savoury flavours.
+- Feta Cheese: Adds a slight saltiness to the salad to compliment the sweet and savoury flavors.
 Use light or full fat crumbled feta cheese.
 You can also sub in goat cheese or leave it out all together.

 - Pumpkin Seeds: For some crunch.
 Use unsalted pumpkin seeds or sub in sunflower seeds or nuts of choice.
 Slivered almonds or walnuts would also work well.